nightowl886/Medical-Bills-vs.-Car-Insurance-Limit-Analysis/README.md

 This project explores how medical expenses from accident-related treatments are allocated between car insurance and health insurance.
 Using SQL for data aggregation and Tableau for visualization, the analysis demonstrates how insurance limits affect cost distribution.

 ## Data Cleaning Step: Standardizing Department Names
-- Identified inconsistencies in the DEPARTMENT column of the admission dataset (values like ‘Emergency’ and misspelled ‘Emergancy’).
+- Detected inconsistencies in the DEPARTMENT column of the admission dataset (e.g., Emergency vs. misspelled Emergancy).

-- Standardized department names in the admission dataset by using Excel’s case‑insensitive Find & Replace to unify all variations (Emergency, Emergancy) into a single label: ER.
+- Standardized values by applying Excel’s case‑insensitive Find & Replace to unify all variations into a single label: ER.

-- Simplified SQL queries (e.g., WHERE DEPARTMENT = 'ER') without handling multiple spellings.
+- Enabled cleaner analysis by ensuring SQL queries and Tableau visualizations reference one consistent department category.

 ## 🛠️ Methodology
 - SQL Queries: